Measurements of the associated production of a W boson and a charm quark in proton-proton collisions at $\sqrt{s} =$ 8 TeV: Event reconstruction and selection

 \subsection{Selection of \texorpdfstring{$\PW$}{W} boson events~}

 Events with a high-$\pt$ lepton from the {\PW} boson decay are selected online by a trigger algorithm that requires the presence of an electron with $\pt > 27\GeV$ or a muon with $\pt>24\GeV$.
-The analysis follows the selection criteria used in Ref.~\cite{CMS-PAPER-EWK-10-005} and requires the presence of a high-$\pt$ isolated lepton in the pseudorapidity region $\abs{\eta} < 2.1$.
+The analysis follows the selection criteria used in Ref.~\cite{CMS-PAPER-SMP-14-020} and requires the presence of a high-$\pt$ isolated lepton in the pseudorapidity region $\abs{\eta} < 2.1$.
 The $\pt$ of the lepton must exceed 30\GeV.

 The combined isolation $\IComb$ is used to quantify the additional hadronic activity around the selected leptons.
 It is defined as the sum of the transverse momentum of neutral hadrons, photons and the $\pt$ of charged hadrons in a cone with $\Delta R = \sqrt{\smash[b]{(\Delta\eta)^2 +(\Delta\phi)^2}}<0.3$ $(0.4)$ around the electron (muon) candidate, excluding the contribution from the lepton itself.
 Only charged particles originating from the primary vertex are considered in the sum to minimize the contribution from pileup interactions.
 The contribution of neutral particles from pileup vertices is estimated and subtracted from $\IComb$.
 For electrons, this contribution is evaluated with the jet area method described in Ref.~\cite{jet_area}; for muons, it is taken to be half the sum of the $\pt$ of all charged particles in the cone originating from pileup vertices.
 The factor one half accounts for the expected ratio of neutral to charged particle production in hadronic interactions.
-The electron (muon) candidate is considered to be isolated when $\IComb/\ptell < 0.15$ $(0.20)$.
-Events with a pair of isolated leptons ($\Pe\Pe$, $\PGm\PGm$, or $\Pe\PGm$) with $\ptell>20\GeV$ are rejected to reduce the contribution from $\DYj$ and $\ttbar$ events.
+The electron (muon) candidate is considered to be isolated when $\IComb/\ptell < 0.15$ $(0.12)$.
+Events with a second isolated lepton with $\ptell>20\GeV$ and $\abs{\eta} < 2.1$, and opposite charge to the lepton from the {\PW} candidate are discarded to reduce the contribution from $\Zj$ and $\ttbar$ events.

 The transverse mass ($\mT$) of the lepton and $\ptvecmiss$ is defined as, \begin{linenomath*}